 6.3A.4.2 Power Control Relative power tolerance for UE category M1

-Editor’s Note: This clause is incomplete.
-The following aspects are either missing or not yet determined:

-- Addition to applicability spec is pending
+Editor’s Note: Addition to applicability spec is pending.

-- Initial condition and call setup procedure to support satellite access are TBD

-- Test Points analysis is TBD

 6.3A.4.2.1 Test purpose

 To verify the ability of the UE transmitter to set its output power relatively to the power in a target sub-frame relatively to the power of the most recently transmitted reference sub-frame if the transmission gap between these sub-frames is ≤ 20 ms.